mozhu1/SC-AGIQA/README.md

 python main.py

 # Generate descriptive prompts
 If you want to generate descriptive prompts on your own, we provide a code example named `chat_with_doubao.py` based on the AGIQA-1K dataset.
 The same principle applies to other datasets.
+The API can be obtained from this link https://www.volcengine.com/experience/ark